FreerkvdB/PRG282/README.md

 ## License / Credits

 Created for PRG2782 project (One Kick Heroes Academy).
 Educational use only.
-Add a LICENSE file if needed.

 ---